AzureAD/microsoft-authentication-library-for-js/lib/msal-core/README.md

 #### 1. Instantiate the UserAgentApplication

-Instantiate the UserAgentApplication with a clientID and callback that is called after the authentication request is complete.
+Instantiate the UserAgentApplication with a minimal required configuration of clientID.

+A callback function must be passed in for the redirect flows(loginRedirect and acquireTokenRedirect).
+This callback function is called after the authentication request is completed either successfully or with a failure.
+This is not required for the popup flows since they return promises.

 UserAgentApplication has other optional parameters like redirectUri which can be assigned.
 Please refer to the [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/MSAL-basics#configuration-options) to see the full list and their default values.